Sidi-Ali/news-homepage/README.md

 ### Screenshot

-Follow the link below to see a screenshot of my solution.
+Below is a screenshot of my solution.

 ![](assets/images/screenshot.png)